 - Ensure to include a URL link to your professional profile and portfolios.
 If they respond with a rejection email, write back thanking them for their time.
 This forges a relationship between you and the hiring managers.

 4. Treat It Like A Project

 During the hunt for a remote job, the process can be overwhelming and it’s easy to become lost and disorganized.
-Use platforms such as Milanote to stay organized and make your work easier.
+Use note taking platforms to stay organized and make your work easier.
 This will also provide you with an accurate overview of your contemporary job opportunities to better prioritize the amount of time you have.

 Even with advancements in technology that make it easier for companies to work with remote jobs, it’s still challenging to find remote work.
 Every day the number of people looking for remote work keeps rising.
 You must ensure that the application you submit is unique, stand out above everyone else, and convince your potential employer that no other person fits the job more than you.